-The philosophy of continuously applying and relinquishing Prospecting Licenses is in line with the Company's vision to access and aggressively explore the most prospective ground to enhance the chances of finding an economic mineral deposit.
-The company is well equipped to work through ground rapidly and thoroughly, having acquired and trained its own geological and geophysical back-up teams and having access to its wholly owned diamond drill rig.
+The philosophy of continuously applying and relinquishing Prospecting Licenses is in line with the Company's vision to access and aggressively explore the most prospective ground in the search of economic mineral deposits.
+The company is well equipped to work through ground rapidly and thoroughly, through the Company's geological and geophysical field teams and its wholly owned diamond drill unit.